takemaru/dnet/README.md

 What's DNET
 ---------------------------------------------------------------------

-DNET (Distribution Network Evaluation Tool) is an efficient analysis tool that evaluates power distribution networks for power loss minimization, service restoration, and so forth.
-DNET examines all network configurations (i.e., all combinations of switch's on-off status in a network), and efficiently finds the best one you want.
-It is highly scalable and so it handles a network with hundreds of switches, thanks to the use of compressive graph representation named zero-suppressed binary decision diagram.
+DNET (Distribution Network Evaluation Tool) is an analysis tool that evaluates power distribution networks for efficient and stable operation such as loss minimization and service restoration.

-DNET requires distribution network data including topology (line connectivity and switch positions), and loads and impedances for all line sections.
-DNET supports the constraints of radiality, line capacity, and voltage profiles.
-Capacitor control is not cared in DNET.
+Power distribution networks consist of several switches, and reconfigure thier structures, or *configurations*, by changing the open/closed status of the switches depending on the operational requirements.
+However, networks of practical size have hundreds of switches, which makes network analysis a quite tough problem due to the huge size of search space.
+Moreover, power distribution networks are generally operated in a radial structure under the complicated operational constraints such as line capacity and voltage profiles.

+DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stucking local minima.
+It supports all the constraints with realistic unbalanced three-phase loads.
+We believe that DNET brings you to the next stage of power distribution network analysis.

 DNET can be used freely under the MIT license, which is found in `MIT-LICENSE.txt` in the DNET package.
 We would really appreciate if